 - “Cave of the Winds” Tour:

 Geared-up in a rain poncho and specially designed sandals, you can follow wooden walkways along Niagara River to the Hurricane Deck which is just a few breathtaking feet from the torrents of Niagara Falls.
-One thing is for sure, you’re gonna get wet!
-This is a truly amazing experience which you will not be forgetting any time soon.
+One thing is for sure, you’re going to get wet!
+But that is just part of what makes this epxerience so special.

 - “Niagara Adventure Theater”:

-At the Niagara Falls State Park Visitor Center, you can watch a 40-minute informative video to learn more about the history of the falls.
-You can also request a headset to listen to the narrative in the following languages: French, Spanish, Mandarin, Chinese, Japanese, Korean, and German.
-This is actually a great way to start the tour through the park as you will get a good overview of the history of the falls and the park.
+At the Niagara Falls State Park Visitor Center, you can watch a 40-minute educational video to learn more about the history of the falls.
+You can also request a headset.
+The following languages are available: French, Spanish, Mandarin, Cantonese, Japanese, Korean, and German.
+This is a great way to start your tour.

 - “Aquarium of Niagara”: